-The Deferred Fee Plan, as amended and restated effective November 1, 2014, no longer permits Trustees who are also Executive Officers of the Trust to defer amounts payable to them as salary for their services as Executive Officers.
+The amendments to the Deferred Fee Plan that went into effect as of November 1, 2014 shifted the purpose of the Deferred Fee Plan from a long-term savings vehicle for eligible participants to an opportunity for eligible participants to increase their equity position in the Trust.
+As amended and restated effective November 1, 2014, the Deferred Fee Plan no longer permits Trustees who are also Executive Officers of the Trust to defer amounts payable to them as salary for their services as Executive Officers.
 Participants in the Deferred Fee Plan are only permitted to defer amounts payable to them for their service as Trustees.
-In addition, from and after November 1, 2014, amounts deferred, together with the interest accrued on a participant's entire balance, shall be converted on the last day of each calendar quarter into share units ("Share Units") that are equivalent to Shares, and credited to the participant's account.
+In addition, from and after November 1, 2014, amounts deferred, together with the interest accrued on a participant's entire balance, shall be converted on the last day of each calendar month into share units that are equivalent to Shares ("Share Units"), and credited to the participant's account.
 The number of Share Units to be credited will be determined by the closing price of the Shares on the date of the deferral.
-The participants' existing balances as of October 31, 2014 shall be preserved in the form of cash and shall not be converted into Share Units, although the interest that accrues on the existing balance from and after November 1, 2014 will be converted into Share Units.
-The interest rate on participants' cash balances under the Deferred Fee Plan has been changed as of November 1, 2014 from 9% per annum to the average interest rate on ten year Treasury bonds plus 150 basis points.
-In the event that any cash dividend is paid by the Trust with respect to the Shares, each participant will be credited with a number of Share Units equal to (x) the amount of the cash dividend paid with respect to one Share, (y) multiplied by the total number of Share Units credited to a participant's account as of the record date for the dividend, (z) divided by the Fair Market Value of one Share on the trading day immediately preceding the payment date of the dividend.
+The participants' existing balances as of October 31, 2014 shall be preserved in the form of cash and shall not be converted into Share Units, although the interest that accrues on such existing balances from and after November 1, 2014 will be converted into Share Units.
+As of November 1, 2014, the interest rate on participants' cash balances under the Deferred Fee Plan was changed from 9% per annum to the average interest rate on ten-year Treasury bonds plus 150 basis points.
+In the event that any cash dividend is paid by the Trust with respect to the Shares, each participant will be credited with a number of Share Units equal to (x) the amount of the cash dividend paid with respect to one Share, (y) multiplied by the total number of Share Units credited to a participant's account as of the record date for the dividend. (z) divided by the fair market value of one Share on the trading day immediately preceding the payment date of the dividend.
 In the event that any dividend is paid with respect to the Shares in Shares, each participant shall be credited with a number of Share Units equal to the number of full Shares that such participant would have received had the participant been the owner, on the record date for the dividend, of a number of Shares equal to the number of Share Units credited to the participant's account.